awmckinley/config/modules/game.steam/README.md

 # Gaming Platform Tools

-Digital distribution platform for gaming with remote play and network gaming capabilities.
+Platform for gaming with remote play capabilities.